zertico/apidoc/source/index.md

 ### Update

 You also can updatet your profile using a command line or accessing a route, both cases are described below.
-In this exeample we use the manager.
+In this example we use the manager.

 Route: `GET "/api/v1/manager/profile"`